PAIR-code/what-if-tool/website/src/learn.md

 {% include partials/tutorial-link-element c-title: "A Tour of the What-If Tool", link: "learn/tutorials/tour",
 c-copy: "Learn about different spaces and how they are used in the What-If Tool: tabs, workspaces, modules and playgrounds." %}

+{% include partials/tutorial-link-element c-title: "A Walkthrough of the What-If Tool", link: "/walkthrough.html",
+c-copy: "Explore how the What-If Tool can help us learn about a model and dataset through a concrete example." %}

 {% include partials/tutorial-link-element c-title: "How To: Edit A Datapoint", link: "learn/tutorials/edit-datapoint",
 c-copy: "Learn how to edit a datapoint in the What-If Tool." %}